Army Air Forces Training Command: Women Airforce Service Pilots

-The WASPs flew all types of military aircraft, including AT-6 Texan, AT-10 Wichita, AT-11 Kansan, and BT-13 Valiant trainers; C-47 Skytrain, C-54 Skymaster, and C-60 Lodestar transports; A-25 Shrike (SB2C Helldiver) and A-26 Invader attack aircraft; B-24 Liberator, B-25 Mitchell, TB-26 Marauder, and B-29 Superfortress bombers; P-38 Lightning, P-40 Warhawk, P-47 Thunderbolt, and P-51 Mustang fighters.
+The WASPs flew all types of military aircraft, including North American AT-6 Texan, Beechcraft AT-10 Wichita, Beechcraft AT-11 Kansan, and Vultee BT-13 Valiant trainers; Douglas C-47 Skytrain, Douglas C-54 Skymaster, and Lockheed C-60 Lodestar transports; Curtiss A-25 Shrike (SB2C Helldiver) and Douglas A-26 Invader attack aircraft; Consolidated B-24 Liberator, North American B-25 Mitchell, Martin TB-26 Marauder, and Boeing B-29 Superfortress bombers; Lockheed P-38 Lightning, Curtiss P-40 Warhawk, Republic P-47 Thunderbolt, and North American P-51 Mustang fighters.
 In addition to ferrying, the WASPs performed many other tasks such as glider and target towing, radar calibration flights, aircraft testing, and other noncombat duties to release male pilots for overseas action.
 The WASPs flew approximately 60 million miles and suffered 38 fatalities, or 1 to about 16,000 hours of flying.

 The WASPs were employed under the Civil Service program.
 It was always assumed they would become part of the Army when a proper place within the military organization could be found for them.
 In fact, bills were introduced in Congress to give them military rank, but even with General Arnold's support, all efforts failed to absorb the WASPs into the military.
 On 20 December 1944, the Army Air Forces, citing the changing combat situation, disbanded the WASP program.
 The WASPs returned to civilian life with no veterans' benefits.

 In 1977 the United States Congress finally granted benefits to the 850 remaining WASPs.